 Alcohol is prohibited on any local island.
 However, a safari boat is anchored near Maafushi with a bar where you can stay with a can of beer, a glass of wine, or a cocktail.
 How does it work?
 It’s very simple: from Maafushi you will be taken to a safari boat, where you relax and after a few hours you will be taken back.
 Approximate prices for alcohol: a can of beer 0.33l 5-7 $, a bottle of wine – 30-50 $, a bottle of vodka/whiskey 1l – 100-130 $.
 It is prohibited to take alcohol with you.

-Everyone who is lucky to visit Maldives has to try scuba diving at least once.
+Everyone who is lucky to visit the Maldives has to try scuba diving at least once.
 It will be an unforgettable experience!
-In the neighbor, apart from coral gardens, there is a wreck, but only certified divers can get there.
+In the neighborhood, apart from coral gardens, there is a wreck, but only certified divers can get there.

 On Maafushi 4 dive centers, which guides have PADI certificates.
-If you wish, you can also take a course and get a certificate of a diver, which allows you to dive yourself (without a guide, but with a buddy).
+If you wish, you can also take a course and get a certificate from a diver, which allows you to dive yourself (without a guide, but with a buddy).
 Depending on the season, you can see sea turtles, manta rays, sharks.

 It should be noted that diving in Vaavu Atoll, South, and North Ari Atoll is much better.
-In this region, the South Male Atoll is now actively new island are building, followed by the construction of new resorts, which also affects the reef and its inhabitants.
+In this region, the South Male Atoll is now actively new islands are building, followed by the construction of new resorts, which also affects the reef and its inhabitants.

 At Maafushi you can try any kind of water sports: kite surfing, windsurfing, parasailing, water skiing, jet ski and much more.
 In this regard, Maafushi favorably stands out among other local islands, because such centers can be found not on every island.